-Polaris revolving restaurant in Atlanta features artful prepared dishes.
+Polaris revolving restaurant in Atlanta features artful prepared dishes plus it is perfect for a romantic date night!

 High atop the Hyatt Regency in downtown Atlanta is the much famed Blue Dome or Polaris.
 Though quite popular from it’s opening into the 1990s, the Polaris closed down in 2004.
 After being closed for about a decade the beautiful restaurant was redesigned and re-opened.
 There’s a reason the Polaris was so popular.
 Just look at the gorgeous sunset we were able to view during our visit.
 Atlanta was bathed in a sea of gold.